Inquiry Question

 Spermatogenesis

 In humans, spermatogenesis (the production of sperm) starts at puberty and continues until death.
-Two endocrine organs located in the brain produce hormones that induce spermatogenesis in the testis.
+Two endocrine organs in the brain produce hormones that induce spermatogenesis in the testis.
 In the brain, the hypothalamus produces Gonadotropin-Releasing Hormone (GnRH).
 GnRH travels to the anterior pituitary gland and stimulates that organ to produce two hormones, Leuteinising Hormone (LH) and Follicle Stimulating Hormone (FSH).
 The FSH and LH travel via the bloodstream to the testis.
 In the testis, LH stimulates the Leydig cells to produce testosterone.
 On the other hand, FSH stimulates the Sertoli cells to form mature sperm cells (the seminiferous tubules produce the sperm cells, but the Sertoli cells are involved in their maturation before release).
-Thus, in addition to the FSH, the Sertoli cells require the testosterone produced by the Leydig cells.
+Thus, besides the FSH, the Sertoli cells require the testosterone produced by the Leydig cells.

 A flowchart showing the hormonal control of spermatogenesis.